85% of Office 365 implementations Fail - Why?

 There is a much better way.

 The reasons why so many struggle with this is that user adoption is actually complex.
-Every business is unique and each comes with complex interactions between people and processes.
+Every business is unique and each one comes with complex interactions between people and processes.
 People are human, and humans, as a rule, are creatures of habit that see change as a four-letter word spelled W-O-R-K. This means that up to 80% will resist change leaving the 20% of early adopters on their own.

 So what does that tell us?
 It tells us that instead of running Office 365 adoption as an IT led project it must be run as a change management programme.
 Such a programme has a life longer than the technical implementation and will exist as long as the platform exists and is in use.